 This homemade almond juice is a new STANDARD in my kitchen now.
 I struggle with dairy.
 It doesn’t sit well with me.
 I am not a fan of soy products personally, and even Lactaid (the lactose-free milk) bothers me.
 Almond milk from the store is ok, but it’s PRICEY and it does not taste nearly as yummy!

 Plus, this stuff is better.
 Fresher.
 Cleaner.
 I can’t even describe it.
 All I can say is, take the 10 minutes, and try it making it yourself!

 How long does homemade almond milk last?

 Store for up to one week in fridge.
 Stir or shake before each use.

 Does almond milk go bad?

 Yes, it sure does.
 And fresh almond milk made at home does not stay good for as long as store bought since it does not have preservatives.
 Keep it refrigerated and it will stay good for 5-7 days.

 How to tell if almond milk is bad?

 If it has been stored in the refrigerator for under a week it should be fine.
 If it has been stored in the refrigerator for over a week it should be tossed out.
-When in doubt, smell the almond milk.
+When in doubt, use the smell test.
 It will smell a bit sour if it is going off.